How hair grows has a lot more in common with your garden than just terminology. Read on to find out more…

 Significance of the Bulge

 In galvanic electrolysis, a small electric current is passed through a thin metal probe into the hair follicle.
-This converts moisture in the follicle into sodium hydroxide which is able to completely destroy the contents and lining of the follicle.
-Most importantly, it removes the bulge and its stem cells responsible for new hair production.
+This converts salty water in the follicle into sodium hydroxide using the electrochemical effect called electrolysis.
+This sodium hydroxide is able to completely destroy the contents and lining of the follicle.
+Most importantly, it destroys the bulge and its stem cells responsible for producing new hairs.
 The probe is then removed along with the hair and the follicle contents.
 This is how electrolysis achieves permanent hair removal.